jolespin/veba/walkthroughs/bioprospecting_for_biosynthetic_gene_clusters.md

 #### Next steps:

-Synthesize products and save humanity.
+Synthesize products, preserve the ecosystem, and save humanity.